Mölten

-Mölten ([ˈmœltn̩]; Meltina [ˈmɛltina, melˈtiːna]) is a comune (municipality) in South Tyrol in northern Italy, located about 12 km northwest of Bolzano.
+Mölten ([ˈmœltn̩]; Meltina [ˈmɛltina, melˈtiːna]) is a comune (municipality) and a village in South Tyrol in northern Italy, located about 12 km northwest of Bolzano.

 Geography

 As of 30 November 2010, it had a population of 1,622 and an area of 36.9 km2.

 The municipality of Mölten contains the frazioni (subdivisions, mainly villages and hamlets) Schlaneid (Salonetto), Verschneid (Frassineto), and Versein (Vallesina).

 Mölten borders the following municipalities: Gargazon, Burgstall, Jenesien, Sarntal, Terlan and Vöran.